medicity

 Description of Research

-Our group investigates the pathophysiology, prediction and treatment of breast-cancer related lymphedema.
-The tissue composition and gene expression of normal and lymphedematous skin and adipose tissue with special emphasis on immune cells is investigated.
-We use single cell sequencing and mass cytometry (CyTOF) and imaging mass cytometry to obtain a comprehensive view on which cellular and molecular mediators are responsible for the initiation of adipose deposition in lymphedema.
-We are also characterizing the changes that take place in lymphatic endothelial cells in lymphatics as lymphedema progresses.
-The aim is to clarify the pathophysiology of lymphedema and to pave the way for novel therapeutic approaches for this chronic and debilitating condition.
+Our group investigates the pathophysiology, prediction and treatment of breast cancer-related lymphedema.
+We study the tissue composition and gene expression of both normal and lymphedematous skin and adipose tissue, with a particular focus on immune cells.
+We use single-cell RNA sequencing, spectral flow cytometry and immunofluorescence staining to obtain a comprehensive view on which cellular and molecular mediators are responsible for the initiation of adipose deposition and fibrosis in lymphedema.
+We are also characterizing the changes that take place in lymphatic endothelial cells as lymphedema progresses.
+Our aim is to clarify the pathophysiology of lymphedema and to pave the way for novel therapeutic approaches for this chronic and debilitating condition.

 Heino Jyrki: Structure and Function of Collagen Receptor Integrins